Dynamic corporate culture

-To fill employment vacancies quickly with qualified people, Kermi would like to emphasize employer branding more in the future.
-Through a targeted recruitment of new employees and increased retention of current employees, the company wants to try to master the demographic development without any loss of quality.
-Sabiana is basically pursuing the same objectives and intends to partner with a company from the same line of business to promote employee satisfaction via an exchange programme for highly qualified employees.
-The success of these measures will be evaluated based on the key performance indicators and the fluctuation rate.
-The division offers various work and part-time models and offers mobile work depending on the technical possibility.
+To fill vacant positions quickly with qualified people, the division would like to place greater emphasis on employer branding.
+The company aims to overcome the demographic development through targeted recruiting of new employees and increased retention of existing ones.
+In Italy, the division intends to promote employee satisfaction with an exchange programme for highly qualified employees in partnership with a sector-related company.
+The success of these measures is measured based on the key performance indicators and the fluctuation rate.
+The division offers various work and part-time models and enables mobile working if technically possible.

 Talent acquisition and retention

 At the HVAC Division, vacant leadership positions are mostly filled internally with the division’s own junior staff.
 The shortage of skilled workers, however, remains one of the greatest challenges for the division and is evident in longer recruitment processes.
 This problem is cushioned by the low fluctuation rate and the long periods of employment.
 The division always strives for non-discrimination and gender-neutral recruitment processes in personnel recruitment.

 The division regards a dynamic corporate culture as an important part of employer branding.
 It also reflects the social responsibility of the individual companies and has a correspondingly high priority.